SaharAvr/tally-me-banana-proxy/README.md

 ngrok http 5050
 ```

-For a TCP proxy server, use the command:
+For example, for a TCP proxy server, use the command:

 ```bash
 ngrok tcp 5050